auth0/docs/articles/scopes/current/sample-use-cases.md

 * the `response_type` parameter still includes one value:
   * `code` (because we are using the regular web app flow, our initial request is for an authorization code; when we request our tokens using this code, we will receive the Access Token that we can use to call our API.)
-* the `scope` parameter includes one value, the requested API scope:
+* the `scope` parameter includes one value, the requested API permission:
   * `read:appointments` (to allow us to read the user's appointments from the API)
 * the `audience` parameter is new and includes one value:
   * the unique identifier of the API from which we want to read the user's appointments